Aaron Dingle: 2008–2012

 Aaron visits a gay bar and meets Jackson Walsh (Marc Silcock), he leaves his phone behind and Jackson returns it.
 Aaron returns to the bar to meet Jackson.
-When Paddy discovers that Aaron has visited a gay bar he asks if he Aaron is gay only for Aaron to violently attack him.
-Aaron apologises and admits that he is gay but rejects his sexuality.
+When Paddy discovers that Aaron has visited a gay bar, he asks if Aaron is gay, only for Aaron to violently attack him.
+Aaron apologizes and admits that he is gay but rejects his sexuality.
 Jackson comes to the village to talk to Aaron.
 They go to kiss but are interrupted.
 After a night out at the bar Jackson and Aaron eventually kiss.
 Jackson comes to The Woolpack and when he touches Aaron's arm, Aaron punches him.
 Aaron is charged with ABH and told that he will stand trial.
 Aaron tries to kill himself at the garage but his uncle, Cain Dingle (Jeff Hordley), and Adam find him in time.
 During his court case Aaron admits that he hit Jackson because he himself is gay and struggling with this situation, Aaron is sentenced to community service.
 He meets Wayne Dobson (Gary Hanks) who taunts him about his sexuality, back in the village Jackson witnesses this and sticks up for Aaron.
 After talking things through, Aaron and Jackson start dating.

 Aaron sells a clocked car to Mickey Hall (Lee Oakes).
 Aaron uses his dog, Clyde, to try to intimidate Mickey but Mickey sets his own dog on Clyde, seriously injuring him, so Clyde had to be put down.
 Jackson and Aaron argue and Jackson tells Aaron that he loves him.
 Aaron thinks things are becoming too serious and the pair do not talk for days.
 Aaron and Jackson invite Paddy and Marlon Dingle (Mark Charnock) on a night out.
 Jackson is hurt when Aaron does not say he loves him too and after realising that Aaron will not change his violent tendencies, Jackson drives off.
 Aaron tries to phone him and later finds Jackson has crashed his van onto a railway and has been hit by a train.
 Jackson is permanently paralysed from the neck down and Aaron tells him that he will not walk again as Jackson's mother, Hazel Rhodes (Pauline Quirke), cannot do it.
 Jackson blames Aaron for the crash and they break up, Aaron refuses to see Jackson, even when Hazel asks him to.